 Learn how to play the G minor piano scale!
 Discover the key signature, notes, chords, finger positions, and some fun songs in G minor.

-There are three different versions of the G minor scale you may hear in music – the natural minor scale, the harmonic minor scale, and the melodic minor scale.
-Each type of scale is built with a different combination of half and whole steps on the piano keys, all beginning on G. Once you know the notes of the G minor scale, you’ll have the tools to play songs and chords in G minor.
+There are three different versions of the G minor scale: natural minor, harmonic minor, and melodic minor.
+Each type of scale is built with a different combination of half and whole steps on the piano keys, all beginning on G. Once you know all the notes of each scale, you’ll have the tools to play songs and chords in the key of G minor.

 Want to learn more about the G minor piano scales and develop the skills you need to play in G minor?
 Try Hoffman Academy Premium Today!